amitopenwriteup/splunk-lab/splunk-k8s.md

   -n splunk-monitoring
 ```

-Replace `<YOUR-HEC-TOKEN>` with the token value you copied in Step 4.3.
+Replace `<YOUR-HEC-TOKEN>` with the token you copied in Step 4.3.

-Verify the secret was created:
+Verify:

 ```bash
 kubectl get secret splunk-hec-secret -n splunk-monitoring